mco-gh/pylearn/content/en/lessons/3 Expressions/_index.md

 </div>
 <div class="jp-InputArea jp-Cell-inputArea"><div class="jp-InputPrompt jp-InputArea-prompt">
 </div><div class="jp-RenderedHTMLCommon jp-RenderedMarkdown jp-MarkdownOutput" data-mime-type="text/markdown">
 <h2 id="More-Data-Types">More Data Types<a class="anchor-link" href="#More-Data-Types">¶</a></h2><p>In Python, values have a <em>type</em>.
-We already saw three data types in the previous lesson.
-In this lesson we'll learn about some additional types, how to determine a variable's type, how to convert a value from one type to another, and how to combine variable into complex expressions.</p>
+We already saw three data types in the previous lesson (ints, floats, and strings).
+In this lesson we'll learn about some additional types, how to determine a variable's type, how to convert a value from one type to another, and how to combine values, variables, and operators into complex expressions.</p>
 </div>
 </div>
 </div>